 The combination of a major research university and preeminent medical center gives Department faculty incredible opportunities to build relationships with frontline care providers and policymakers which can lead to breakthrough discoveries.
 The Department fosters a deep belief that research and innovative thinking should guide health policy relationships and help policymakers understand implications.

-The Department offers the M.P.H. degree, including a Health Policy Track and is welcoming candidate applications for its Ph.D. in Health Policy to begin in fall 2020.
+The Department offers the M.P.H. degree, including a Health Policy Track, and accepts candidate applications for its Ph.D. in Health Policy & Health Services Research from July-December each year for enrollment in the next year's fall academic term (i.e.: Fall 2022 applicants enrolled and began their PhD in Fall 2023).

 The Department of Health Policy is a reorganized form of Vanderbilt’s Department of Preventive Medicine and Public Health, which began in 1924.
 The Department of Health Policy was formed in 2013 with a mission to inform health policy and improve health and health care through research, education, and service.